To attract and retain staff you need to consider the top 5 things that strongly and significantly predict higher levels of engagement with work:

 Key aspects that can be leveraged include the lifestyle benefits, job variety, community orientation, high levels of job satisfaction and a highly engaged workforce.
 I specialise in employer branding to develop employee value proposition (EVP).

-Approaching potential people directly, but increasing scope to advertise more broadly through groups and societies, and advertising online and through social media.
+Approach potential people directly but increase scope to advertise more broadly through groups and societies as well as advertising online and through social media.

-Ensuring that, when advertising for a position that, the key employer branding attractions and ‘features’ of the job and EVP are also included to attract the right applicants.
+Ensure when advertising for a position, that the key employer branding attractions and ‘features’ of the job and EVP are also included to attract the right applicants.

 Develop the working environment by focussing on the key drivers of staff engagement

 This includes ensuring employees feel trusted and valued, developing their skills and capabilities and providing a supporting working environment, as well as ensuring a good flow of communication between managers and staff.